 After several quiet weeks, the Affordable Care Act (ACA) came back into the limelight this weekend following a ruling by a Federal judge in a Texas court that the entire Affordable Care Act is unconstitutional.
 It’s important for employers to know that this ruling will likely be appealed to the Supreme Court and does not actually go into effect or change the law or employer requirements at this time.

 At the center of the Texas case is the Supreme Court’s decision in 2012 that the ACA was constitutional because of Congress’s ability to tax.
 Because the Individual Mandate penalty was reduced to $0 with the passing of the new tax bill in December 2017, a group of states argued that the entire law should be thrown out.
-Last Friday, a Federal judge in Texas sided with the states, ruling that the law in its entirety is unconstitutional.
+Last Friday, U.S. District Judge Reed O’Connor in Texas sided with the states, ruling that the law in its entirety is unconstitutional.

 Most experts across political parties indicate the Texas ruling will be reversed in appeal as it violates established legal standard.
 They say that because Congress intended for the rest of the ACA to remain in place when it repealed the Individual Mandate penalty, the rest of the law remains valid.
 Therefore, the expectation is the decision will be overruled.
 For more details on the ruling and expected appeal, read the post by The Hill on the five takeaways from the court decision.